By Manuel, 2022-Mar-31

 After rebooting the drivers should be active.
 You will get driver updates as expected using pacman or yay.

-Bumblebee (for old machines)
+Bumblebee (for very old machines)

 If you need to set up Bumblebee as detailed here: EndeavourOS Bumblebee wiki the nvidia-inst script can do that automatically too: